geekros/studio/README.md

 # GEEKSTUDIO

-⚡ The VSCode extension with the built-in Geekros toolchain ⚡
+⚡ The VSCode extension with the built-in GEEKROS toolchain ⚡

 ## License